MBB-team/VBA-toolbox/_wiki/Controlling-the-inversion-using-VBA-options.md

 # VBA initialization for stochastic dynamical systems

 When dealing with stochastic dynamical systems, VBA initializes the inversion under a deterministic variant of the model.
-This automatically done by simply another call to VBA, having set the prior mean of the states noise variance to zero (with infinite prior precision, see below).
+By default, this is done through an initial model inversion, where the prior mean of the states noise variance has been set to zero (with infinite prior precision, see [this page]({{ site.baseurl }}/wiki/Structure-of-VBA's-generative-model) for a generic description of VBA's priors).
 However, one may want to control the convergence of the VBA initialization.
 For example, setting:

 ```matlab
 options.MaxIterInit = 0 ;
 ```
-effectively bypasses the VBA initialization.
+effectively bypasses the default VBA initialization.

-In addition to initialized posterior densities on evolution/observation parameters and initial conditions, the VBA initialization also derives the posterior on measurement noise precision.
-However, the deterministic variant might be lead to such strong model residuals, that one may want to ignore this.
+In addition to initialized posterior densities on evolution/observation parameters and initial conditions, VBA initialization also derives the posterior $$p(\sigma\mid y,m)$$ on measurement noise precision.
+However, the inversion of the deterministic variant of the system might result in such strong model residuals, that one may want to ignore this.
 This can be done by setting:

 ```matlab
 options.initHP = 0 ;
 ```
-Here, the prior on measurement noise precision will be used instead of its posterior (under the deterministic variant model), when initializing the posterior for the stochastic inversion.
+Here, the prior $$p(\sigma\mid m)$$ on measurement noise precision will be used instead of its posterior (under the deterministic variant model), when initializing the posterior for the main inversion of the stochastic system.

 # Switching on/off graphical display